SpikedPunchVictim/docs/README.md

 * [kind](https://kind.sigs.k8s.io/): Easily bring a local cluster up for testing and development.
 This tool is lighter than minikube.
 * [Kubefwd](https://github.com/txn2/kubefwd): Manage multiple port forwards from cluster to local machine easily.
 * [Lens](https://github.com/lensapp/lens): Cross platform (electron app) Kubernetes dashboard.
 Connects to multiple clusters, displays CPU, memory, and network utilization.
 View logs and gain terminal access into nodes and pods.
+* [mirrord](https://github.com/metalbear-co/mirrord): Mirror data going to your production cluster, to another cluster or local service.
 * [mizu](https://github.com/up9inc/mizu): API traffic viewr for your cluster.
 No need to install it.
 It attaches to your pods and inspects your traffic.
 * [Tanka](https://github.com/grafana/tanka): Grafana labs Kubernetes configuration built after ksonnet.
 * [Telepresence](https://www.telepresence.io/): Run your processes locally while being able to connect to your kubernetes deployed stack.